chiyadev/nhitomi/nhitomi-web/README.md

 # nhitomi-web

-This is nhitomi browser frontend written in Typescript using Preact.
+This is nhitomi browser frontend written in Typescript using React.

 ### Prerequisites